philjones88/jElementExpander/README.md

 ## jElementExpander

 A simple jQuery plugin to add "Read More" / "Read Less" style links before a certain element is found.
-The common scenario this plugin is for is when you want to add hide content when a different tag (say H2) is found.
+The common scenario this plugin is for is when you want to add hide content when a different tag (say H2 or UL) is found.

 ## Concept